Francis Libermann Catholic High School: Surroundings

 The school is surrounded by the Brimley Woods forest to the north, Royal Crown Academic School (Formerly Charles O' Bick Police Academy), a fire hall to the west, a ravine to the east, and an arterial road, Finch Avenue East to the south.

 Transportation

 The nearest bus stop, located outside of the school, is 39 Finch East to Finch Station.
 The closest intersection is Finch and Brimley Avenue, where there are stops for the 21 Brimley, 39 Finch West/East and 939 Finch Rocket bus routes.

 Programs

 Libermann High offers the required courses to obtain the diploma, as well as other elective courses.
-A STEAM program is also offered.
+The former STEAM program at Libermann was replaced by Congregated AP.
 Apart from having many different courses, the majority have various teaching and grade levels - some are prerequisites to others.

 Non-Semestered (Full-Year) System

 Libermann High is one of a few schools in Toronto that still offer classes in a Full-Year (Non-Semestered) System.
 Students will not go an entire year without having math and obtain significantly higher marks in university prep classes on average.
 Libermann is host to elite academic students that benefit from being able to do year-long class projects to win awards.